 The Latino, or Hispanic, community in Grand Rapids dates back as far as the 1920s, when a small number of young men from Mexico came here to work in railroad jobs.
 Almost a century later, this community has grown into a significant social and economic force, influencing the city in ways large and small.

-About 70% of our Latino population is of Mexican heritage, followed by people of Puerto Rican, Guatemalan, Cuban and Dominican descent.
+About 60% of the city's Latino population self-reports Mexican ancestry, followed by people by significant numbers who report Central American, Guatemalan and Dominican heritage.
 While each group takes great pride in the distinctive traditions of their homeland, they are united by common values of faith, family and entrepreneurial spirit – the same values that have always defined Grand Rapids.

 All of this makes Grand Rapids a very welcoming destination for Latino-friendly convention groups, entertainment acts and festivals.
 Here’s just a glimpse of how the city celebrates Latino culture: